Classification of nilpotent Lie superalgebras of multiplier-rank $\leq 2$: Basics

 The definition makes sense, since one may check as in Lie algebra case (see \cite{Batten-Stitzinger}) that for a finite-dimensional Lie superalgebra, covers and multipliers always exist and they are unique up to Lie superalgebra isomorphism, respectively.
 Write $\mathcal{C}(L)$ and $\mathcal{M}(L)$ for the cover and multiplier of Lie superalgebra $L$, respectively.

 As in Lie algebra case \cite{K.Moneyhun}, we will give an upper bound for the superdimension of the multiplier of a Lie superalgebra.
-To that aim, we first establish the following lemmas, which will be used in the sequel.
+To that aim, we first establish the following lemmas.